epri-dev/meter-network-simulator/README.md

 This is a self-contained version of [ns-3](https://www.nsnam.org/) that is intended to be used as a base with which to model AMI networks.
 It builds and runs in a [podman](https://podman.io) or [Docker](https://www.docker.com) container.

+The full manual for this software is available from EPRI:  https://www.epri.com/research/products/000000003002024109

 ## Building
 ### Note:
 > Although these instructions use `podman`, either `podman` or `docker` may be used.
 Simply substitude `docker` for `podman` in each of the following sections.